NASA satellite launched to find clues about Mars' lost water

 "The sun, the solar wind can drive processes that remove gas from the top of the atmosphere.
 We want to understand whether the sun was able to remove gas from the top of the atmosphere and how much," Jakosky said.

-MAVEN is due to reach Mars on Sept.
-22, 2014 - two days before India's Mars Orbiter Mission, which launched on Nov.
-5. India's probe has been raising its orbit around Earth and should be in position on Dec.
-1 to begin the journey to Mars.
+MAVEN is due to reach Mars on September 22, 2014 - two days before India's Mars Orbiter Mission, which launched on November 5.
+India's probe has been raising its orbit around Earth and should be in position on December 1 to begin the journey to Mars.
+(Editing by David Adams and Sandra Maler)